Join us to celebrate Marisa’s graduation from Tulane University | New Orleans, LA | May 14-18, 2026

 Rental Car We'll have an SUV that seats 5+ people available for the trip and Uber/Lyft is readily available throughout the city.
 Per Marisa, Lyft is generally cheaper.

-Magazine Street Six-mile stretch of local shops, antiques, and cafes from the French Quarter to Audubon Park, interspersed with residential homes.
+Magazine Street - a six mile stretch of local shops, antiques, and cafes from the French Quarter to Audubon Park, interspersed with residential homes.
 Great for wandering and discovering unique finds.
 Better dinner choices compared to Freret Street.

-Freret Street Small downtown area for Tulane students bars and places to eat.
+Freret Street - a small downtown area for Tulane students bars and places to eat.

 Frenchman Street - Lots of live music, little art studios, and dive bars with excellent people watching.
-Almost anything goes here!
+Almost anything goes here and it is walkable from the French Quarter.

-Port Orleans Brewing Co.
-(4124 Tchoupitoulas St) - Jamie’s favorite local brewery with a great outdoor area for enjoying the warm weather.
+If you get thirsty, you’ll want to have a pint at Port Orleans Brewing Co.
+(4124 Tchoupitoulas St), which is Jamie’s favorite local brewery.
+It has a great outdoor area for enjoying the warm weather with a beer.

 UPSCALE / SPECIAL OCCASION